Denver, Colorado: Happy Cones Co Celebrates International Day of Happiness March 20th

 It surprises most people to learn that a beautiful country like New Zealand actually has one of the highest teen suicide rates per capita in the world.
 As I found my own way back into the sunshine, I wanted to give back in some way.
 I wanted to share my experiences in the hopes that maybe I could give a struggling teen a different perspective.
 This is when I began working as a high school motivational speaker, and found that in helping others, I was also helping myself.

 There are many reasons why I wanted to start an ice cream business in Colorado, but the reason I chose to name it “Happy Cones” is about more than a namesake.
-All of you who have been by the truck or stopped by the shop have probably seen the phrase ”everyone leaves happier”.
+All of you who have been by the truck or stopped by the shops have probably seen the phrase ”everyone leaves happier”.
 This is my mission with Happy Cones.
 I want to share a little piece of joy, and I want everyone to feel a little lighter when they leave.
 Yes, I’m passionate about New Zealand Style Ice Cream, but I am on a bigger mission, and Happy Cones is my vehicle.

 International Day of Happiness was created by the United Nations in 2013 as a way to recognize the importance of happiness in the lives of people around the world.
 Coincidentally, it falls on the first day of Spring, which is the unofficial start of Ice Cream Season!
 What better day to celebrate our mission of “everyone leaves happier”?